hugovandernotte/ruby-101/README.md

 students = ["Julie", "Ben", "Beatrice"]
 ```

-Combine a for loop and if statement inside to print out all names that starts with a “B”.
+Combine a for loop and a if statement inside to print out all names that starts with a “B”.

 You should see something like this: